 Photo: Zach Dobson Photography

 Morning: Before you head out of town, grab a re-energizing brunch and great coffee with unlimited refills.
 The Inkwell, Village Deli, and Runcible Spoon will bring you back to life with their fabulous breakfast creations.
-Afterwards, take a walk beneath the towering trees on IU’s beautiful campus, and plan next year’s Little 500 trip.
+Afterward, take a walk beneath the towering trees on IU’s beautiful campus, and plan next year’s Little 500 trip.